-Miracles in Motion is a program designed to provide the full dance experience to people with special needs.
+Miracles in Motion is a non-profit 501(c)3 corporation designed to provide the full dance experience to people with special needs.
 We provide a complete dance education, along with structured choreography in a dance company setting.
-The classes cover many styles of dance including jazz, contemporary, ballet, tap, musical theater and creative movement.
+The classes cover many styles of dance including jazz, contemporary, ballet, tap, musical theater, and creative movement.
 Every session is re-structured to meet the specific needs of each dancer participating.

 Kim Moncrief founded Miracles in Motion in 2007 after the birth of her son Logan.
 Logan was born with Down Syndrome and several heart defects.
 Kim has over two decades of experience as a dance instructor, a BFA in Dance and Choreography, as well as a BS in Psychology from Virginia Commonwealth University.
 As a professional dancer, Kim realized that there wouldn’t be a place for Logan in the dance world so she created Miracles in Motion.

 Miracles in Motion is making leaps and bounds in the community with its innovative style and powerful reputation.
 No matter where they perform, it’s hard to find a dry eye in the audience.
 They have been known to raise the audience to their feet with standing ovations and tears running down their faces.
 Miracles in Motion is a force of awe and inspiration for people of all ages.

 Special Dancers with Special Needs